mongock/mongock/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 **Reproduces how often:** [What percentage of the time does it reproduce?]

-### Version

-[You can get this information from your maven pom or gradle build file]

 ### Link to repository using Mongock

 [While not mandatory, accessing to the real code that uses Mongock, would help to solve the issue]

 ### Additional Information

-[Any additional information, configuration or data that might be necessary to reproduce the issue]
+[Any additional information, logs, screenshots, configuration or data that might be necessary to reproduce or understand the issue]